preet31/preet31/README.md

 <!--
 **preet31/preet31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I am a Software Developer, freelancer from India, passionate about building modern web applications and learning new technologies.
-I love contributing my efforts to open source communities, besides software development I am an electronics and embedded geek.
+I love contributing my efforts to open source communities, besides software development I am also an electronics and embedded geek.

 #### Languages I work with: